LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Rivendell_Smith.md

 ## Trading

 Smiths will not trade with players unless they have +100 alignment with [[high_elves_faction|High Elves]].
-Upon trading with then, the player will be bestowed the advancement "**Armament of Imladris**".
+Upon trading with them, the player will be bestowed the advancement "**Armament of Imladris**".

 Rivendell Smiths sell the goods of their trade.
 This includes Rivendell and Imladris armor and Rivendell equipment.
 They also can sell the Rivendell crafting table and Banner Pattern.